openstack/api-site/firstapp/source/getting_started.rst

 Boot and configure an instance
 ------------------------------

-Use the image, flavor, key pair, and userdata to create a instance.
+Use the image, flavor, key pair, and userdata to create an instance.
 After you request the instance, wait for it to build.

 .. only:: fog